Polyurethane foam: Flexible polyurethane foam

-Types of Flexible Polyurethane Foams based on Manufacturing Technology
+Types of flexible polyurethane foams based on manufacturing technology

 Flexible polyurethane foams can be manufactured through a continuous (slabstock) production or moulding process.
 In the continuous process, the mixed ingredients are poured on the conveyor belt.
 The chemical reaction occurs instantly, causing the foam to rise within seconds and then solidify.
 In theory, foam blocks of several kilometres in length could be produced this way.
 In reality, the foam blocks are typically cut at a length of between 15 and 120m, cured and stored for further processing.

 Contrary to slabstock foam, moulded foam production is a discontinuous process.
 Moulded foam articles are made one at a time by injecting the foam mixture into moulds.
 When the foam rises and expands, it occupies the whole space in the mould.
 It solidifies almost instantly and the produced part can then be removed from the mould, either mechanically or manually.
 This is the biggest advantage of moulded PU foams – they can be moulded into specific desired shapes, eliminating the need for cutting and reducing waste fractions.
 They can be produced with multiple zones of hardness and with reinforcements for further easier assembly.
 This is why moulded foam technology is widely used in the production of seat cushions used in the transport industries.

 Based on the production process, other types of flexible polyurethane foams may include rebonded (or recycled), reticulated and auxetic PU foams.

-Sustainability of Flexible Polyurethane Foams
+Sustainability of flexible polyurethane foams

 Since the invention of polyurethane chemistry there have been constant innovations in the industry, driven by the need to decrease the toxicity of chemical substances used in production processes.
 Some examples include reducing Volatile Organic Compounds emissions or using blowing agents with a lower global warming potential (GWP) as well as ozone-depleting potential (ODP).

 In the last decades, the main focus of the FPUF industry has been improving the environmental impact of its products and processes.
 A cradle-to-gate analysis of flexible (TDI slabstock) PU foam shows that (by far) the largest effect on the life cycle of the PU foams is due to raw materials extraction and production.
 Depending on the parameters, these account for about 90% of the total Greenhouse Gas (GHG) emissions.

 Traditionally nearly all raw materials used for flexible PU foam production have been of fossil origin.
 Today, it is possible to make flexible PU foams from alternative, non-fossil sources, thus significantly improving its environmental footprint.
 These include bio-polyols, recycled polyols and CO_{2}-based polyols.

 As a thermosetting polymer PU foam cannot just be melted at the end of its useful life to make new products.
 For PU foam-containing products, there are various recycling technologies available and in broad use today: